I. General Remarks

 1. Time limit

-If complainants were unable to comply with this time limit through no fault of their own, they shall, upon application, be granted reinstatement into their former procedural position and be given an opportunity to lodge the constitutional complaint again; the application for reinstatement shall be filed within two weeks of the removal of the cause for their non-compliance.
+If this time limit has not been complied with through no fault of the complainant, upon application filed within two weeks of the removal of the cause for non-compliance, reinstatement into the former procedural position and an opportunity to lodge the constitutional complaint again may be granted.
 Reasons for the request shall be stated and their factual basis substantiated by prima facie evidence.
-If the complainant’s authorised representative does not comply with the time limit, this fault shall be deemed equal to fault on the part of the complainant (§ 93(2) BVerfGG).
+Fault on the part of the complainant’s authorised representative shall be deemed equal to fault on the part of the complainant (§ 93(2) BVerfGG).

 2. Exhaustion of Legal Remedies